gvwilson/thirdbit/src/fiction/iffy/index.md

 "Jeep an' others,
 it's like bits o' them got put in storage an' replaced with bits o' you for a while.
-I figure th' two of us bein' like this is down to whatever's in me that Doctor Johel's so excited t' get her hands on."
+I figure th' two of us bein' like this is down to whatever's in me that Doctor Johel's so excited t' get hold of."
 She reattached the last of the wires she had pulled free and took a deep breath.
 "Wasn't sure that wouldn't go off right away," she confessed.